lextoumbourou/notes/notes/permanent/Matrix Multiplication.md

 It is only defined when the number of columns from the first matrix equals the number of rows in the second.

-In Numpy the `@` operator is used for matrix multiplication, between 2 multi-dimensional arrays (matrices):
+In Numpy the `@` operator is used for matrix multiplication between 2 multi-dimensional arrays (matrices):

 {% notebook permanent/notebooks/matrix-multiplication.ipynb cells[0:1] %}